Everything You Need to Know About Switching to NBN

 NBN uses Fibre to the Premises (FTTP) technology which uses fibre optic cable made of glass to replace copper wire and some HFC networks.
 Fibre optics uses light instead of electricity to transmit data, making it more reliable in high bandwidth, long distance transmissions.

 This means you should expect a significant decrease in the loss of quality for calls, especially long distance ones.
 Multiple users can be online at the same time without worrying about decreased upload and download speeds.
-You can also promote collaboration between multiple sites by utilizing video conferencing and provider better service to your customers by using a fast connection that’ll give them a better experience and make you more responsive.
+You can also promote collaboration between multiple sites by utilising video conferencing and provider better service to your customers by using a fast connection that’ll give them a better experience and make you more responsive.

 Fixed Wireless Technology